 Love potato salad?
-Check out these different potato salad recipes
+Try these recipes!

-Learn to Cook - Potato Salad
+- Lebanese Potato Salad

-- 2 pounds Russet potatoes
+- 2 pounds russet potatoes

-- 2 stalks of celery, thinly sliced
+- 2 stalks celery thinly sliced

-- 2 hard boiled eggs (you may want to use an additional egg for garnish)
+- 2 hard-boiled eggs (you may want to use an additional egg for garnish)

 - 1/4 cup chopped onions

-- 1/4 cup pickle chopped, or pickle relish
+- 1/4 cup pickle chopped or pickle relish

 - 1 teaspoon salt